PaperMC/PaperDocs/source/server/configuration.rst

     - **description**: Instructs the server to never send the end game credits when leaving the end.

+* disable-sprint-interruption-on-attack
+    - **default**: false
+    - **description**: Determines if the server will interrupt a sprinting player if they are attacked.

 disable-explosion-knockback
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: false